 - House plots within a consented housing development.
-The area of ground subject to this application is amongst development currently under construction. - The surrounding plots comprise a mix of detached and semi-detached houses.
+The area of ground subject to this application is yet to be developed, with the earlier phases to the north either completed or under construction. - The surrounding plots comprise a mix of detached and semi-detached houses and flats (in two storey blocks of four), with a mix of private and affordable housing.